Waboodoo/HTTP-Shortcuts/README.md

 ## Hints for Experts

 ### Inspect Network Requests
-This app uses [Stetho](https://github.com/facebook/stetho), which means you can debug the internal state and the network requests that are sent from your PC:
+This app uses [Stetho](https://github.com/facebook/stetho), which means you can debug the internal state and the network requests that are sent:
-1. Connect your phone to the PC with a USB cable
+1. Connect your phone to a PC with a USB cable
-2. Open the app
+2. Open the app on the phone
-3. Open Chrome
+3. Open Chrome on the PC
-4. Go to <a href="chrome://inspect">chrome://inspect</a>
+4. Go to chrome://inspect
 5. Click the *inspect* button below "HTTP Shortcuts (powered by Stetho)"

 ### Bulk Creation / Modifying of Shortcuts